 More detailed guidance on dealing with air quality concerns within the Development Control process is contained within the updated guidance from NSCA - Development Control: Planning for Air Quality (PDF - external website).

-Further advice is available on pages 25-29 in the National Planning Policy Framework (external link).
+Further advice is available in the National Planning Policy Framework (external link).

 Information on air quality management areas can be found on our website.